 Laboratory of Neurobiology and Behavior

 Some of the lab's work can be summarized in four steps.
-First we worked on the localization of hormone target neurons in the brain and discovered estrogen-binding neurons in a limbic/hypothalamic system.
-The discovery initially was made in rat brain, but our work on fish CNS through monkey CNS showed it to be a general vertebrate system .
+First, we worked on the localization of hormone target neurons in the brain and discovered estrogen-binding neurons and androgen-binding neurons in a limbic/hypothalamic system.
+The discovery initially was made in rat brains, but our work on fish CNS through monkey CNS showed it to be a general vertebrate system.
 We followed up the histochemical findings to demonstrate consequences of hormone binding for electrophysiological activity and neuronal growth.
-Secondly, we then worked out the first neural circuit for a vertebrate behavior, the estrogen-dependent lordosis behavior.
-The lordosis behavior circuit proved that it is possible to explain how mechanisms for a vertebrate behavior work.
-Third, we found hormone-dependent genes in the brain .
+Secondly, we then worked out the first neural circuit for a vertebrate behavior, the estrogen-dependent lordosis behavior, a social behavior.
+The lordosis behavior circuit proved that it is possible to explain how mechanisms for a vertebrate social behavior work.
+Third, we found hormone-dependent genes in the brain.
 Their induction by estrogenic hormones has temporal, spatial and gender specificities appropriate to reproductive behavior.
 Fourth, in turn, the products of some of these hormone-dependent genes are required for hormone-dependent lordosis behavior.

-Taken together, these four findings showed that specific neurochemical reactions in specific parts of the brain determine a specific mammalian behavior .
+Taken together, these four findings showed that specific neurochemical reactions in specific parts of the brain physically determine a specific mammalian behavior.

 Some of the Lab's New Work

-- Microarray studies of steroid hormone effects on gene expression in specific brain regions of the adult; and of sex differences in the developing brain.
+- Follow up microarray studies of steroid hormone effects on gene expression in specific brain regions of the adult; and of sex differences in the developing brain.
 Follow-up at RNA and protein levels.
-Predictions for functional genomic studies.
+The findings will lead to predictions for epigenetic studies.

 Molecular Mechanisms for Behavior